8 Best Renters Insurance Companies in Washington of 2023

 Liberty Mutual: Best Online Presence and App

-What makes Liberty Mutual so enticing is that a standard policy starts at just$5 per month, although on average, and including any optional coverages you add, the policy will most likely cost you around $20 per month.
+Liberty Mutual is so enticing because a standard policy starts at just$5 per month.
+However, on average, including any optional coverages you add, the policy will most likely cost you around $20 per month.

-In addition to a fast online quote process, Liberty Mutual turned out to be our top choice for its website and app.
+In addition to a fast online quote process, Liberty Mutual became our top choice for its website and app.

-Liberty Mutual’s user-friendly website and app make it easy for consumers to find the right coverage for their needs.
+Liberty Mutual’s user-friendly website and app make it easy for consumers to find the right coverage.

 The website is easy to use and offers a handy online quote tool.
 You can do a lot on the website, such as purchasing insurance, managing your policy, filing and tracking a claim, and finding an insurance agent near you.